valboz/RTModel/docs/ModelingRun.md

 In case the modeling run is interrupted, it can be resumed by executing the `run()` function again on the same event.
 The function checks whether the expected output of each step is present and in such case it moves to the next step.

+If one of the child processes fails (typically for corrupted data), the output of the process is shown to help the user understand the problem.

 [Go to **Model categories**](ModelCategories.md)